thermotools/thermopack/docs/vCurrent/getting_started.md

 ---

 # Getting started - Python
 This is a short introduction to thermopack.
 Once you've gotten started, we recommend a look at the [Examples](https://github.com/thermotools/thermopack/tree/main/addon/pyExamples) in the GitHub repo.
-Comprehensive documentation for the methods available through the python interface can also be found in the [wiki](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class).
-For more advanced users, a look at the [more advanced page in the wiki](https://github.com/thermotools/thermopack/wiki/Advanced-usage#more-advanced-usage---python) may also be useful.
+Comprehensive documentation for the methods available through the python interface can also be found in the [doc page for the thermo class.](/thermopack/vcurrent/thermo_methods.html).
+For more advanced users, a look at the [more advanced page](/thermopack/vcurrent/more_advanced.html) may also be useful.

 Equations of State (EoS's) in ThermoPack are classes.
 To do calculations for a given mixture an EoS object must first be initialized for that mixture, as demonstrated in the [Initializing an EoS section](#Initialising-an-equation-of-state).
 Then, a wide variety of thermodynamic computations can be done, as demonstrated in the remaining sections.